cults/craster/README.md

 Craster
 =======

-Turn 3D models into a set of PNGs.
+Turn 3D models into PNGs.

 Rasterization thanks to JSC3D, browser emulation thanks to PhantomJS and captures thanks to CasperJS.